DL4DS/sp2024_midterm/README.md

 State-of-the-art CIDEr-D scores on VizWiz Image Captioning is ~125.
 We're asking that you get a **minimum CIDEr-D test score of 50**.

 ## Limitation and Reflection
-1. Facing with challenges such as debugging empty predictions, CUDA version mismatches, limited computational resources, and long training times.
-Consequently, my experimentation was limited to a few models such as [blip-image-captioning-base model](https://huggingface.co/Salesforce/blip-image-captioning-base), [blip-image-captioning-large model](https://huggingface.co/Salesforce/blip-image-captioning-large), and [git-base](https://huggingface.co/microsoft/git-base) for fine-tuning.
+1. Facing with challenges such as debugging empty predictions, CUDA version mismatches, limited computational resources, and long training times, my experimentation was limited to a few models such as [blip-image-captioning-base model](https://huggingface.co/Salesforce/blip-image-captioning-base), [blip-image-captioning-large model](https://huggingface.co/Salesforce/blip-image-captioning-large), and [git-base](https://huggingface.co/microsoft/git-base) for fine-tuning.

 2. I didn't try methods like data augmentation and dropout that could have potentially improved the model's robustness and generalization capabilities.